 By knowing upfront the approach your attorney will take, it may help you plan divorce costs better, and avoid potential financial hardships as your divorce case unwinds.

 13. Will you keep me in the loop so I can take cost into account when working with you to determine if I want to proceed with a particular divorce strategy?

 The fact is, divorce is an emotional issue.

 And sometimes, our emotions get the best of us, and we want to "burn it all to the ground."

 Some attorneys feel that since you’re the client, they'll do whatever it is you instruct them to do, no matter what the cost a particular strategy might have.
 While others may speak you prior to pursuing a particular strategy and share with you the financial cost, so you can decide if it’s worth it to you.

 If keeping divorce costs in check is important to you, you'll want to know this upfront before you utter the words “I don’t care what it takes - just get it done!”

-What are some tips for how to hire a good lawyer for divorce?
+What are some tips for how to hire a good lawyer for divorce or legal separation?